pshrmn/curi/docs/tutorials/06-route-loading.md

 The `load` function will be passed an internal `ResponseCreator` object.
 The `ResponseCreator` will create the response object that is emitted to subscribers.
 The `ResponseCreator` has a few methods that you can call in order to modify the response object that will be generated.
 These are covered in more detail in the [response/ResponseCreator documentation](../../packages/curi/docs/API/response.md).
 Here, we will cover just one of these methods: `setData`.

 First we will add a `load` function to our `Recipe` route.
 This function will make a request to our (fake) API.
-Then, we will call `response.
+Then, we will call `response.setData` to attach our loaded data to the response.

 ```js
 {